Worker Profile

 Communities Funded

-50% of the Wedge goes directly to the hosting locality — schools, infrastructure, services.
+The entire Wedge routes to domestic hosting communities — schools, infrastructure, services.
 The community that absorbs the immigrant is compensated from Day 1.

 vs. Current System